aieslab/aieslab.github.io/_projects/opportunity_multi_ahu.md

 ## Open Questions

 - How do we model the coupling between AHUs serving overlapping zones?
-- What coordination strategy works best—centralized MPC, distributed consensus, or learning?
+- What coordination strategy works best: centralized MPC, distributed consensus, or learning?
 - How do we handle the different disturbances (solar gain varies by location, occupancy moves)?
 - Can we learn the building's thermal response online without extensive commissioning?